OECOPHORINAE, OECOPHORIDAE, GELECHIOIDEA

 (Photo: courtesy of Donald Hobern, Aranda, Australian Capital Territory)

-The Caterpillar of this species is expected to feed on dead leaves, as do others in this genus Eulechria, although different species in this genus seem each to prefer different host plants.
-The caterpillar probably lives in a tubular silk lined gallery, incorporating debris and frass, in amongst the dead leaves.
+The Caterpillar of this species is thought to feed on dead leaves, as do others in this genus Eulechria, although different species in this genus seem each to prefer different host plants.
+The caterpillar probably lives in a tubular silk-lined gallery, incorporating debris and frass, in amongst the dead leaves.

 The caterpillar probably pupates in a larger and looser chamber at one end of the gallery.

 This adult moth has off-white forewings, each with some black spots and a black line.
-The hindwings are a plain opalescent off-white.
+The hindwings are a plain opalescent pale grey.
 The wingspan is about 2 cms.

 The species has been found in eastern Australia, including:

 Ian F.B.
 Common,

 Oecophorine Genera of Australia II: The Chezala, Philobota and Eulechria groups (Lepidoptera: Oecophoridae),

 (updated 1 November 2012, 22 October 2018)